 The importance of keywords comes down to one idea.
 Every page that ranks on Google ranks for something a person searched.
 If you do not know what those searches are, you are guessing.
 A solid SEO keyword strategy replaces guesswork with evidence.

-For Shopify merchants and content teams, this matters because organic traffic compounds.
+For Shopify merchants and content teams, this matters because organic visibility compounds.
 A product page or blog article that targets the right query keeps earning visits long after it is published.

 The process has three stages: discovery, evaluation, and grouping.
 Each stage answers a different question.